zotero/zoterobib/src/html/faq.md

 If you're working on a longer-term project, want to build up a research library to use across multiple projects, or need to collaborate with others, [Zotero] offers many more features:

-  * Browser extensions for Chrome, Firefox, and Safari to help you save items with one-click
+  * Browser extensions for Chrome, Firefox, and Safari to help you save items with one click
   * Automatic downloading of PDFs and webpage snapshots
   * Word processor plugins to help you insert in-text citations and automatically generate a bibliography from the citations in your document
   * Organization and tagging
   * Note-taking
   * Advanced sorting and searching
   * Group libraries for easy collaboration and sharing
-  * Automatic syncing across your devices and an online library
+  * Automatic syncing across your devices
+  * Web access to your data, notes, and files

 ### What citation styles can I use?